ethereum/EIPs/EIPS/eip-hard-gas-target.md

 Removing the gas target value from block headers may break some analytic tools that rely on this field.

 ## Security Considerations
+Rapid changes to the gas target will likely be more difficult to execute, which could be problematic if an urgent situation arised that required changing the gas target.

 ## Copyright